Eco-Friendly, Low-VOC Paints are the Future

-In this article we look at the problems plaguing the sustainability of coatings, the variety of ways that coatings are being made more sustainable, and how companies are making the industry greener.
+In this article we look at what makes eco-friendly paints better for you and for the environment, the variety of ways that coatings are being made more sustainable, and how companies are making the industry greener.
+Below we have a look at the range from Ecolour, a 100% Australian owned, zero-VOC paint brand.
+Click here to head straight to the guide.

 VOCs and heavy metals – bad for health and the environment